Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `knownWerewolf`

+*Read-only*.
 Quick access to the KnownWerewolf global variable.

 **Returns**: